 “Are you responsible for signing off on the website design and budget decisions?”

 If they confirm that they have the authority to make decisions, they meet the “Authority” criteria.
 Moreover, the power to purchase and decide must be certain.
-Keep up and make a good impression to them to be closer and be trusted for a greater chance they will purchase.
+Keep up and make a good impression on them to be closer and trusted, for a greater chance of them purchasing.

 Need

-It’s important to understand the client’s specific needs and requirements for the website.
+Understanding the client’s specific needs and requirements for the website is essential.
 You might ask questions such as:

 “What are the primary goals and objectives for your website?”